Procsiab/sagrada-alloma/README.md

 What do I need to know?
 -The packages are split in three: Server, Client, Shared.
--You will have either Server or Client and Shared on each host.
+-You will need to have either Server or Client and Shared on each host.
 If you want to play over LAN -then you need to...